Got a BMW, Mercedes or Volvo? Tired of getting reamed up the ass by dealers in the Bay Area? Then you should check out

 Auto Analysts Embarcadero Auto.
 I noticed that most of the local NBC-TV affiliate employees took their cars there, so I tried them out.

 When I walked over to pick my car up, a man in his 60s walked over to me and said, “You are new here.
-I am Cesar.
-This is my shop.”
-Needless to say, I was pretty impressed that he knew his clientele that personally.
+I am Cesar, this is my shop.”
+Needless to say, I was impressed that he knew his clientele personally.
 Frankly, he couldn’t have made a better first impression.
 From then on, I took my car there for every service and every problem.

 Oil change, Detailing, Troubleshooting, Repair, Safety Inspection, Pre-purchase Inspection, Diagnostics and probably other stuff

 Most European cars, including Volvo, Mercedes, and BMW